Qolore7/lost-liberty/README.md

 ## Introduction

-Lost Liberty A modlist focused on making the Mojave Wasteland more deserving of its name.
-Lost Liberty aims to create difficult gameplay that rewards the player for proper planning and execution, while also improving/re-working copious amounts of vanilla content.
-New content has also been added to flesh out areas of the game I felt were lacking, but all new content is of an extremely high quality and integrates seamlessly into the game world.
+Lost Liberty lightweight and highly-curated wabbajack modlist aimed at creating a polished survival-like experience in Fallout 3.
+Lost Liberty creates a harsh yet rewarding wasteland, much akin to that of my other modlists.

 ## List Contents

 You can browse the full list contents [here](https://loadorderlibrary.com/lists/lost-liberty) if you want to know exactly what you're getting.